navapro/navapro/README.md

 - curious about tech and finance 🚀
 - checkout my latest projects 👇

-📩 Feel free to contact me at my [nkanilku@uwaterloo.ca](mailto:nkanilku@uwaterloo.ca), if you have any questions or just wanna chat!
+📩 Feel free to contact me at [nkanilku@uwaterloo.ca](mailto:nkanilku@uwaterloo.ca), if you have any questions or just wanna chat!